 In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the results of operations for the interim periods reported and of the Company's financial condition as of the date of the interim balance sheet.
 The Company considers events or transactions that occur after the balance sheet date but before the financial statements are issued to provide additional evidence relative to certain estimates or to identify matters that require additional disclosure.
 Subsequent events have been evaluated through the date of issuance of these financial statements.
-The operating results for the three and six months ended June 30, 2018 may not be indicative of the results expected for any succeeding quarter or the entire year ending December 31, 2018.
+The operating quarter or the entire year ending December 31, 2018.